nrk19/dns-sistema.sol/README.md

 ### NAMED CONFIGURATION ###

-First, we will set tierra and venus as the default DNS servers (it will be useful to test the configuration later)
+First, we will set tierra and venus as the default DNS servers (it will be useful to test the configuration later).
+We just edit the file `/etc/resolv.conf` in both servers.

 ```conf
 nameserver 192.168.57.103